Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Interface_eng.rst

 .. level:: 1

 .. mchoice:: interface9
-   :answer_a: look
+   :answer_a: looks
-   :answer_b: suit
+   :answer_b: suits
-   :answer_c: costume
+   :answer_c: costumes
-   :answer_d: mask
+   :answer_d: masks
    :correct: c
    :feedback_a:
    :feedback_b:
-   :feedback_c:
+   :feedback_c: True.
    :feedback_d:

-   You can change the appearance of a sprite by choosing a different:
+   The sprite can have one or more _______, this enables it to change its appearance during the running of the project.

 Question 10
 ~~~~~~~~~~~